-To begin a dance ministry you must have a passion to give your gift of dance to the Lord.
+To begin a dance ministry you must have a passion for giving your gift of dance to the Lord.
 It is He that gave you the gift of dance.
 James 1:17 says "Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows."
 This is the foundation of beginning a liturgical dance ministry.
-In order to be able to fully give yourself to a ministry or even a commitment you must have a passion for it.
+In order to be able to fully give yourself to a ministry or even a commitment, you must have a passion for it.
 You must know that starting a dance ministry is right for you.
 You will be able to articulate and teach liturgical dance from your heart.

-Biblical Foundation of Dance
+Biblical Foundation for Dance

 If you desire to begin a dance ministry in your church, you should have permission from your Pastor or leader of your church.
 Unfortunately, liturgical (praise) dance is not accepted in every church.
 So, you will need to know if you are able to begin a liturgical dance ministry in your church.
 If it is permitted, you will need to know where to find Biblical scriptures on dance.
 This is important so that your dancers will have a Biblical foundation of dance.
 Here are few scriptures on dance.

 The young women will dance for joy, and the men--old and young--will join in the celebration.
 I will turn their mourning into joy.
 I will comfort them and exchange their sorrow for rejoicing.

 Praise his name with dancing, accompanied by tambourine and harp.

 Praise him with the tambourine and dancing; praise him with strings and flutes!